-As of December 31, 2022 and 2021, the Company leased land, housing and construction as office space and factories.
-The leases typically ran for a period of 20 years, 2 years and 3 years, respectively.
+As of December 31, 2023 and 2022, the Company leased land, housing and construction as office space and factories.
+The leases typically ran for a period of 20 years and 2 years, respectively.
 Some leases include the option to renew the same period as the original contract upon expiration of the lease period.